AJVicens/command-line-for-reporters/README.md

 * Noah Veltman's [Command Line Murders](https://github.com/veltman/clmystery)
 * [O'Reilly's "Linux Pocket Guide"](http://shop.oreilly.com/product/0636920023029.do?green=B78D23C2-6E87-58C8-BAE1-0090A206787F&intcmp=af-mybuy-0636920023029.IP)
 * Take a spin through some of the past NICAR command line instructions, including those put together by [Chris Keller, Jue Yang (and me)](https://github.com/chrislkeller/nicar15-command-line-basics), and another by [Kendall Taggart and Agustin Armendariz](https://github.com/armendariz/terminal_recipes).
 * [Hacknet](http://hacknet-os.com/), a fun little hacking video game that's entirely played within a simulated terminal window.
+* [Indiana University](https://kb.iu.edu/d/apek) Unix basics (an online command line tutorial).

 * Google: Don't underestimate the power of Google or any other search engine.
 You may feel like you're the only one having issues, but you're not.
 Many before you have done the same exact thing, and a lot of those people have either written about it or created tutorial videos.